Autism - Medical Condition

-Autism is part of a group of diseases called autistic spectrum disorder (ASD), which includes 4 other disorders:
+Autism is part of a group of developmental disorders called autistism spectrum disorder (ASD), which includes 4 other disorders:

-Autism is 4 to 5 times as common in boys as in girls, and people with autism may be developmentally impaired to some degree.
+Autism is 3 to 4 times as common in boys as in girls.
+People with autism may also have learning disorders or some degree of intellectual disability.